hyeon-hong/thothy/backend/data_research_agent/data/google_and_amazon_stock_1.md

 | Dividend Yield |                   0% |                   0% |
 | Monthly Return |              +8.1% |             +11.2% |

-Write a report on the comparison of the two companies
+Write a graph on the comparison of the two companies' metrics.